Harald-U/kubernetes-handson/docs/lab5.md

 The Minikube storage class HostPath only supports ReadWriteOnce.

-In our example, 1 GB of storage is requested.
+In our example, 100 MB of storage is requested (100Mi).

 The new deployment configuration looks like this: